ewindisch/figleaf/README.md

 the 'docker build', from within the Dockerfile.

 As long as the VFS driver is used, this is actually quite simple.
-This image comes with a small shell script called 'docker-pull' which may be used in a RUN statement from your Dockerfiles.
+This image comes with a wrapper for docker and fig which automatically allow RUN statements for their pull commands to function correctly from a build context.

 For example:

 ```
 FROM ewindisch/figleaf
+RUN fig pull
-RUN docker-pull busybox
+RUN docker pull busybox
-RUN docker-pull hello-world
-RUN docker-pull ubuntu:latest
 ```

 You would then build this in a directory containing a fig.yml file,